astrochart/astrochart.github.io/wiki/main_page.md

 # Build your own Radio Telescope
 Let's get started!
 We have desiged a series of tutorials that will guide you step-by-step in creating your own radio telescope.
-When it comes to navigating this project, we recommend that users start in the [Telescope Design](telescope_design.html) section, so that you will have a telescope to take data with, then move onto the software section of the course to record the data you will be taking.
+We recommend that users start in the [Telescope Design](telescope_design.html) section, so that you will have a telescope to take data with, then move onto the software section of the course to record the data you will be taking.